Moneyball For Convenience Retailing, With C-Store Expert Hiram Mac

 For example, if fuel sales all of a sudden started to decline, we might become far too hasty in pointing the finger at the usual suspects: incremental higher prices at the pump, stiff competition, road/site obstruction, or even inconsistent supply which might have led to outages during peak periods.
 But what if none of those seemed to be contributing factors?
 Taking a deeper dive we might see that fuel price elasticity (change in fuel gallon sales to changes in price at the pump) which tends to exhibit mean reversion has started to move out of whack.
 We may have gone from a period where no matter how much we raised prices, demand never saw a decline until it ultimately fell off of a cliff.
 Linear thinking isn’t accommodative enough to be able to understand what the heck just happened.

 But human psychology might be.
 Psychological ‘line in the sand’ price levels can cause consumer knee-jerk reactions especially when it comes to fuel pricing.
 The second street prices start to jump beyond $4, consumers flee in what seems to be an epic exodus.
 Ok, great you’ve discovered that high prices have become the offender and simply start to lower them or just consider riding out the rough patch.

 But wait for a second here do you realize you’re actually leaving money on the table?
 It comes from a place where there’s a deep-rooted unwillingness and inability to further segment the problem down to the specific area of decline such as specific fuel grade or an erosion in brand quality and value.
 It’s the step that’s rarely if ever considered because it’s just too hard to measure as a result of simply not having the right tools at your disposal.
 That’s where great technology comes into play.

 To read more about Gas Pos, please look around our website or visit our home page at gaspos.co.
-Gas Pos is a free point of sale system trusted by convenience stores, truck stops & gas stations across the United States.
+Gas Pos is the fastest-growing point of sale system trusted by convenience stores, truck stops & gas stations across the United States.